Home

 Option Rho is an estimate of how much the stock option price will change when interest rates change.
 Rho is not used as often as the other 4, as interest rates don't change very often.

-So essentially, option greeks measure how 4 different factors (change in stock price, interest rate, volatility, time) will effect the price of your stock option.
+So essentially, the greeks measure how 4 different factors (change in stock price, interest rate, volatility, time) will affect the price of your stock option.

 Hearing and trying to understand terms like Delta, Gamma, Theta, Vega, and Rho can be confusing and often leave you with the impression that options trading is just too hard to learn.